 While you’re at it, have a go at making these easy bath bombs that have a minty candy-cane aroma.
 Give the gift of a relaxing soak – a lovely festive treat.

-Finish off this relaxing trio by whipping up some homemade body butter to soothe and moisturise the skin.
+Finish off this relaxing trio by whipping up some homemade body butter to moisten the skin.
 You can easily find shea butter, mango butter, carrier oil and arrowroot powder on Amazon, and you don't need any specialist equipment.
-Make a big batch and decant into separate jars, so you have extra gifts for any surprise guests too!
+Make a big batch and decant it into separate mason jars, so you have extra gifts for any surprise guests too!

 Instead of stocking fillers, why not put together a Christmas hamper this year?
-Fill it with homemade sweet treats like mince pies, mini Christmas puddings and gingerbread men, or go savoury with homemade chilli oil, flavoured salts and a selection of luxury cheese.
+Fill it with homemade sweet treats like mince pies, mini Christmas puddings, truffles and gingerbread men.
+You can also go savoury with your gift basket and fill it with homemade chilli oil, flavoured salts and a selection of luxury cheese.
 Top it off with a bottle of bubbly, and you're all set.
-Whatever you're making from scratch, consider doubling up on recipes to make sure you have enough for Christmas nibbles!
+Whatever you're making from scratch, consider doubling up on recipes to ensure you have enough for Christmas nibbles!

 We’ve all overindulged at Christmas, so be prepared and make a hangover survival kit for family members known to have one tipple too many.
 Simple things like a packet of paracetamol are undoubtedly practical, but they’re not very festive.
-So opt instead for cosier or more amusing items – things like a cold compress, an eye mask, or a pair of sunglasses will keep the twinkly lights at arm’s length, and a bag of crisps and an energy drink will probably go down a treat.
-Maybe even throw in a snuggly blanket.
+So opt instead for cosier or more amusing goodies – things like a cold compress, an eye mask, or a pair of sunglasses will keep the twinkly lights at arm’s length, and a bag of crisps and an energy drink will probably go down a treat.
+Maybe even throw in a snuggly blanket for pampering yourself after a night out.
 It’ll be perfect for New Year’s Day, too.